Despite being a natural part of our ecosystem, Australian weeds can cause significant damage when left unchecked.

 Type: Annual to biennial

-Various thistle species, such as Scotch thistle and slender thistle, can be found in Australian landscapes and can be challenging to control due to their spiky leaves.
+Various thistle species, such as Scotch thistle and slender thistle, are common in Australian landscapes and can be challenging to control due to their spiky leaves.

 Control tips: Thistles can be managed by hand-pulling or cutting off flower heads before they seed.
 Herbicides labelled for thistle control are effective, but control may require multiple applications.